publiccodenet/projects/index.md

 ## [Smart Cities?
 Public Code!](https://smartcities.publiccode.net/) (February 2018 - April 2019)

 This project aimed to further develop the concept of public code.
 More concretely: How should we understand public code, and how can we create it?
-What kind of technological and institutional arrangements are needed to shift towards the production of public code.
+What kind of technological and institutional arrangements are needed to shift towards the production of public code?

 In a series of workshops, we built a network of collaborators to identify directions for the development of public code, and set up research and development projects and grant applications.